 The barbell curl is the most popular biceps exercise, and with a good reason – it works the biceps nicely and builds mass.
 The question is: can the curl be modified to hit the biceps better ?
-The answer is yes, there is a modification of the standard curl that can maximize your efforts and really work the biceps harder – the drag curl.
+The answer is yes, drag curls are a modification of the standard curl that can maximize your efforts and really work the biceps harder

 The drag curl is a variation of the standard barbell curl that attempts to eliminate the front deltoid involvement from the movement.
 With the front shoulders out of the equation, the majority of the work is done by the biceps.
 The name “drag” curl comes from the movement of the bar – you actually “drag” the bar up the torso.
 This exercise is usually done using moderate to high reps (10-15) as it doesn’t allow very heavy weights to be used, but it generates a strong muscle pump in the biceps.

 The drag curl will definitely spark new growth in the biceps and make arm workouts more exciting.

 The primary muscle used in the the drag curl is the biceps (both the short and the long head).
 The biceps is used to lift the forearms and, of course, it’s one of the most famous muscles used for flexing and “strength” presentation.